status-im/nim-chronicles/README.md

 - `textblocks[stdout,file(/var/log/myapp.log)]`

-  Use the 'textblocks' format and send the output both to stdout and to a file with an absolute path /var/log/myapp.log
+  Use the 'textblocks' format and send the output both to stdout and to a file with an absolute path /var/log/myapp.log.
+If stdout is a terminal, colors will be used both for stdout and the file!

+- `textblocks[stdout],textblocks[nocolors,file(/var/log/myapp.log)]`

+  Same as above, but always write the file without colors.

 - `textlines[notimestamps,file(myapp.txt),syslog]`